kailash-manasarovar/statement/docs/timeline/2026/june.md

 - There's a film I want to see but I'm reluctant because I have the feeling I might weep all the way through...
 - Maybe I need that, though.

+## Holiday Inn Nusa Dua

+- I spent three weeks here before going to another part of Bali for the [Loka Yoga YTT cum CIA-torture course](july.md#loka-yoga).
+- The hotel was *packed* with agents, Americans, Australians, Brits, Indians, Israelis (pretend ones probably), my lovely Turkish friends.
+- I was wondering if they were going to run out of agents.
+- Unlike previously, they started interacting with me *in real life*, instead of just confirming things online later on.
+- I did start seeing faces I've seen before, and I'm certain some of the faces on the beach turned up at the yoga course too.
+- Some of them got a bit excited at times - the Americans/Brits - and I had to tell them to stop fannying around, which was funny, everyone laughed.

 ### Beautiful things every day

 - Yesterday I saw the sweetest little girl.
 She was in her swimming costume, swimming hat, and had her rubber ring on.
 - She was holding her mummy's hand as they went to the pool.
 - As I passed her she exclaimed, "Look, I am going swimming now!".
 - She made my whole day.
-- Let's have an amazing day today good people.
+- Let's have an amazing day today good people - see, I started to speak with the agents on here too.
-- Let all evil people find their way quickly, very quickly, swiftly even, to justice and redemption and the saving of the world.
+- Let all evil people find their way quickly, very quickly, swiftly even, to justice and redemption and the saving of the world - who knew it was going to be many of those at the Holiday Inn too!

-## Quoting Don Juan every morning
+### Quoting Don Juan every morning

 - Every morning, I quote Don Juan from Castaneda..
 - *If it farts, it lives,* he famously said as Carlos came back from a wild datura experience or similar.
+- (I was really playing up...)
 - And I am most grateful.
 - I adjust a little too.
 - I say, if it's fat, it lives, as my appetite returns.